mdireskeneli/go-ssh-check/README.md

 **CONFIG FOR MAIN-APP (sshcheck.go)**
 - db_url: Required.
 Your postgres server url.
-- timeout_period_for_ssh: The amount of time that a locked task to be available again for other workers, in case it's not processed.
+- timeout_period_for_ssh: The amount of time for a locked task to be available again for other workers, in case it's not processed.
 - default_output: default output json file (default: result.json)
 - progress_refresh_interval: Refresh interval for monitoring the progress.